amelia-bryant/SMII/tutorial_sheets/05_3D_kinematics_ans.md

 ## Question 4

 The origin of the secondary coordinate system shown is fixed to the center of mass G of the cube.
 The velocity of the center of mass G of the cube relative to the primary reference frame at the instant shown is $v_G$=26i+14j+32 m/s.
 The cube is rotating relative to the secondary coordinate system with  angular velocity $\omega_{rel}$ =6.2i−5j+8.8k rad/s.
 The secondary coordinate system is rotating relative to the primary reference frame with angular velocity 2.2i+4j−3.6k rad/s.

-(a) What is the velocity of point A of the cube relative to the primary reference frame at the instant shown?
+**(a)** What is the velocity of point A of the cube relative to the primary reference frame at the instant shown? <br>

-(b) If the components of the vectors $\omega_{rel}$ and are constant, what is the cube’s angular acceleration relative to the primary reference frame?
+**(b)** If the components of the vectors $\omega_{rel}$ and are constant, what is the cube’s angular acceleration relative to the primary reference frame?

 <img src = "figs\05_3D_kinematics\Q2.jpg" width="50%"> <br>